AdobeDocs/commerce-contributor/src/pages/guides/install/docker.md

 As well as using the native installation path to set up a system with all the requirements to run Adobe Commerce or Magento Open Source, you can also use Docker, either with a custom project or using an existing solution.
 There are several advantages in using Docker instead of a native set up:

-- It is generally easier to set-up a Docker-based development environment than a native one.
+- It is generally easier to set up a Docker-based development environment than a native one.

 - Reproducing the same environment in another machine is just a matter of copying a `Dockerfile` and/or `docker-compose.yml` files to it and build new containers from them.